+The Micro Controller has been certified in a previous certification and the results are reused for this certification.
 The exact reference to the previous certification is given in the following table:

 Table 2.
-Reference to certified Micro Controller
+Reference to Certified Micro Controller with IC Dedicated Software and Crypto Library